No. 74 Squadron RAF: Middle East and the liberation of Europe

 The squadron finally made a move from RAF Long Kesh in April 1942, when it was sent the Middle East, arriving in Egypt in June.
 The ship carrying their aircraft they had been due to fly had been sunk leaving 'the Tigers' without anything to fly.
 No. 74 (F) Squadron was then moved to Palestine in July, where a decision was made for the squadron to operate as a maintenance unit for USAAF B-24 Liberators.
 The squadron finally recovered its air capability in December 1942, when they received Hurricane Mk.IIBs, forming part of No. 219 (Fighter) Group.
 During this time, they operated from RAF Habbaniya in Iraq, and were also based in Iran.
 The squadron, now commanded by Squadron Leader James Hayter, moved back to Egypt in May 1943, arriving at Landing Ground 106 near El Dabaa, in order to carry out shipping patrols.
 On 23 July, 'the Tigers' took part in a large offensive over Axis-occupied Crete, in which they attacked radio direction finder (RDF) stations and barracks, among other targets, severely damaging them.
 The squadron converted back to Spitfires in September 1943, this time to Mk.Vbs and Mk.Vcs, as they were transferred over to Cyprus to participate in the failed Dodecanese campaign.
+For 11 days, the squadron was temporarily based at Peristerona Airfield, transferred by trucks.
+Heavy rainstorm prompted a subsequent relocation to Nicosia on 22 October 1943.
 'The Tigers' withdrew back to Egypt, and in late October 1943, the squadron got Mk.IX Spitfires, which were swapped for Mk.XVIes in March 1944.